-Wave season has finally arrived.
-So, there is no better time than now to start planning your 2018 cruise vacations.
+Wave season is here, so there is no better time than now to start planning your 2019 cruise vacations.
 If you are looking to venture beyond the Caribbean this year, why not plan a trip way up north to Alaska?
-With more ships sailing the region than ever before,, 2018 is a great year to cruise to Alaska.
-If you are considering a trip to this 49th state, you will want to take a look at our picks for the Top Alaska Cruises in 2018.
+With more ships sailing the region than ever before, 2019 is a great year to cruise to Alaska.
+If you are considering a trip to this 49th state, you will want to take a look at our picks for the Top Alaska Cruises in 2019.
 Which one will you choose?

 Radiance of the Seas

 Royal Caribbean’s Radiance of the Seas, offers big ship amenities with a small ship feel.
 This ship which offers one-way itineraries leaving from either Vancouver, British Columbia or Seward, Alaska visits ports of call including Juneau, Ketchikan, Skagway, and Icy Strait Point.
 In addition, the ship cruises through the Inside Passage and Hubbard Glacier.

 On Radiance of the Seas, you might not even need a balcony.
 This ship offers some of the greatest views of Alaska from the nine-story central atrium and outward facing elevators.
 While you cruise Alaska, you can also enjoy over a dozen bars like the signature Schooner Bar and a variety of dining including Chop’s Grill and the newly added Park Cafe.

 The largest ship to ever cruise in Alaska, Royal Caribbean’s Ovation of the Seas offers some of the most innovative features at sea.
 Built for cold water cruising, the ship’s SeaPlex is a massive indoor complex featuring bumper cars and roller skating.
 There is also the innovative North Star.
 This aerial gondola that extends 300 feet above sea level will give you a one of a kind view of the Alaskan landscape.